(MGS)$^2$-Net: Unifying Micro-Geometric Scale and Macro-Geometric Structure for Cross-View Geo-Localization: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-\subsubsection{Performance on University-1652}
+\subsubsection{Performance on University-1652.}

-We compared (MGS)² against recent state-of-the-art (SOTA) methods, including geometric-aware approaches like GeoFormer and semantic-enhanced methods like CAMP and QDFL.
+We compare (MGS)$^2$-Net against recent state-of-the-art (SOTA) methods, including geometric-aware approaches like GeoFormer and semantic-enhanced methods like CAMP\cite{8} and QDFL\cite{25}.
 The quantitative results are summarized in Table \ref{tab:university}.

-It is evident that (MGS)² achieves superior performance across all metrics. specifically, in the Drone$\rightarrow$Satellite task, our method achieves a Recall@1 of 97.50\% and an AP of 97.97\%.
-This represents a significant improvement over the runner-up CDM-Net \cite{27} (+2.37\% in R@1) and QDFL (+2.50\% in R@1).
-Unlike methods that treat the image as a 2D plane, our framework explicitly models the 3D macro-structure.
-The substantial gain in AP indicates that our MGSF module effectively purifies the feature space, ensuring that hard-negative facade features do not confuse the retrieval ranking.
+It can be seen that (MGS)$^2$-Net achieves superior performance across all metrics.
+In particular, in the Drone$\rightarrow$Satellite task, our method achieves a Recall@1 of 97.60\% and an AP of 98.03\%.
+This represents a significant improvement over the runner-up JRN-Geo \cite{50} (+2.47\% in R@1) and QDFL \cite{25} (+2.60\% in R@1).
+Unlike methods that treat the image as a 2D plane, our framework explicitly models the 3D structure.
+The substantial gain indicates that our method ensures that hard-negative facade features do not confuse the retrieval ranking.

-\subsubsection{Robustness to Scale Variations on SUES-200}
+\subsubsection{Robustness to Scale Variations on SUES-200.}

-We also evaluated our method on SUES-200 across different flight altitudes.
-As shown in Table \ref{tab:sues200}, (MGS)² exhibits remarkable stability.While most existing methods (e.g., MJRLIFS, SeGCN) suffer from performance degradation at lower altitudes (150m) due to the impact of more vertical facades, (MGS)² maintains a high R@1 of 97.02\% at 150m on the Drone$\rightarrow$Satellite task.
-As the altitude increases to 300m, our performance reaches near-saturation (99.78\% R@1).
-The reason for maintaining extremely high recall at high altitudes is that our deep guidance scale fusion provides a more physically grounded solution to scale ambiguity.
+We also evaluate our method on SUES-200 across different flight altitudes.
+As shown in Table \ref{tab:sues200}, (MGS)$^2$-Net exhibits remarkable robustness.
+While most existing methods, such as CDM-Net \cite{27}, suffer from performance degradation at lower altitudes (150m) due to the impact of more vertical facades, (MGS)$^2$-Net maintains a high R@1 of 98.45\% at 150m on the Drone$\rightarrow$Satellite task.
+As the altitude increases to 300m, the performance of the proposed method reaches the maximum value, achieving a perfect 100\% R@1.
+The reason for maintaining extremely high recall at high altitudes is that our MGS-A module provides a more physically grounded solution to scale ambiguity.
 Compared to MEAN \cite{24}, which employs multi-level embeddings, our approach still outperforms it at 300m altitude.
-Notably, on the Satellite$\rightarrow$Drone task, apart from the challenging 150m altitude, all other altitudes have achieved 100\% R@1.
-This indicates that the localization task in this scenario has been resolved.
-These results confirm that (MGS)² successfully achieved cross-view geo-location through two carefully designed components.
+Notably, on the Satellite$\rightarrow$Drone task, apart from the challenging 150m altitude, the results on other altitudes have achieved 100\% R@1.
+This indicates that the localization task in this scenario has been completely resolved.

-\subsubsection{Cross-Dataset Generalization}
+\subsubsection{Cross-Dataset Generalization.}